miquido/MQDo/README.md

 ## Features

-MQDo provides numerous features for managing dependencies across Swift codebases:
+MQDo provides numerous functionalities useful for managing dependencies across Swift codebases:
 - dependency container tree with support for branches and scopes
-- scopes with automatic lifetime management
+- scopes with automatic access and lifetime management
 - multiple dependency trees (multiple, independent tree roots)
 - multiple implementations of the same type within a single tree based on scopes
 - multiple instances of the same type within a single tree based on scopes